jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-09-recoveryscenarios.markdown

 ![alt text](https://cloud.githubusercontent.com/assets/10998057/10379770/c8a9ce26-6dd5-11e5-972d-eb02326a00a0.PNG "Scenario")

 I choose to add it to this script.
 And now it's part of our test.
+![alt text](https://cloud.githubusercontent.com/assets/10998057/10379774/c8ae7f02-6dd5-11e5-9c15-f5226d88c46e.PNG "Scenario")

+###Exercise
 If you change one of the dates on your spreadsheet to any date before today's date the script will hit the recovery scenario, replace the bad date with 123215 and continue on.

-![alt text](https://cloud.githubusercontent.com/assets/10998057/10379774/c8ae7f02-6dd5-11e5-9c15-f5226d88c46e.PNG "Scenario")